Top 10 Natural Attractions in Auckland

 3. Rangitoto Island

 A local’s favourite, Rangitoto is easy to access, cheap to travel to, and a lot of fun to explore.
-Featuring lava fields, lava caves, a large crater, and a stunning view over the Hauraki Gulf, Auckland’s “baby volcano” is a must see when visiting the city of sails.
+Featuring lava fields, lava caves, a large crater, and a stunning view over the Hauraki Gulf, Auckland’s “baby volcano” is a must-see when visiting the city of sails.
 How about kayaking to Rangitoto Island for the sunset?

 4. Muriwai Beach